mharen/mharen.github.io/blog/2012/2012-11-handling-drag-events-in-ios-with.md

 <strong>      }</strong>
    }</pre>

-<p>I’m going to claim that this works (it does)…but depending on what you’re doing with the mousemove events that this creates, there may be unexpected behavior as what you will observe is mousemove events from two fingers intermixed together.
+I’m going to claim that this works (it does)…but depending on what you’re doing with the mousemove events that this creates, there may be unexpected behavior as what you will observe is mousemove events from two fingers intermixed together.
 If you visualized this as a mouse cursor, you’d see it skipping back and forth between each finger.
-That might be ok—it depends on what you do with it.</p>
+That might be ok—it depends on what you do with it.

-<p>With this added to my SignalR sample, multi-touch iOS devices are now supported.
-Woot!</p>
+With this added to my SignalR sample, multi-touch iOS devices are now supported.
+Woot!

-<p align="center"></p>

-<p>Oh, and that “event.preventDefault()” part is there to stop the screen from moving when you drag it.
-If that’s all you wanted, you can do this <a href="http://stackoverflow.com/a/9251757/29">simpler version</a>:</p>
+Oh, and that “event.preventDefault()” part is there to stop the screen from moving when you drag it.
+If that’s all you wanted, you can do this <a href="http://stackoverflow.com/a/9251757/29">simpler version</a>:

 <pre class="csharpcode">    document.addEventListener(<span class="str">&quot;touchmove&quot;</span>, <span class="kwrd">function</span> (e) { e.preventDefault(); }, <span class="kwrd">true</span>);</pre>

-<p>If that doesn’t seem to be doing it, you can try interrupting the touchstart and touchend events, too.</p>
+If that doesn’t seem to be doing it, you can try interrupting the touchstart and touchend events, too.

-<p>NB: <a href="http://developer.apple.com/library/ios/#documentation/AppleApplications/Reference/SafariWebContent/HandlingEvents/HandlingEvents.html">this iOS Developer Library Article</a> was useful in helping me understand how all the touch events work together.
+NB: <a href="http://developer.apple.com/library/ios/#documentation/AppleApplications/Reference/SafariWebContent/HandlingEvents/HandlingEvents.html">this iOS Developer Library Article</a> was useful in helping me understand how all the touch events work together.
 There’s a note in there about how some events only fire on “clickable” elements.
-That refers to the click and mouse-related events, not the touch events, so don’t worry about it.</p>
+That refers to the click and mouse-related events, not the touch events, so don’t worry about it.

 <hr />Music credit: “<a href="http://freemusicarchive.org/music/SONGO_21/SONGO_21_-_Studio_sessions_2003/01_-_Opening_para_Songo_21">Opening para Songo 21</a>” (by <a href="http://freemusicarchive.org/music/SONGO_21/">SONGO 21</a>)